Customer Insights to Transform Sales Conversations

 You'll need to follow the process in 'How to get customer insights' to get sales data for your case studies.

 Finally, you'll want to collect data on your customers' pain points.
-Pain points are specific challenges that customers are looking to solve with your product.
-While pain points are specific to the customer or their business, understanding the general challenges your customers share will help you market your offerings better during each sales conversation.
+Pain points are specific challenges customers want to solve with your product.
+While pain points are specific to the customer or their business, understanding your customers' general challenges will help you market your offerings better during each sales conversation.

 There are four types of pain points relevant in sales, including:

-So how do you collect customer data?
-This section will outline the steps you need to follow to collect, analyze, and use high-quality data.
+So, how do you collect customer data?
+This section will outline the steps to collect, analyze, and use high-quality data.

 Let's get started.

-First, you'll need to put together a team to help you gather sales insights.
+First, you'll need to assemble a team to help you gather sales insights.
 Ideally, your team will need people who can:

 • Analyze data